 Temperature Rise at service factor load (°C)

 Thermal insulation life expectancy is not affected if temperatures are as shown in table above.
 Typical life expectancy versus temperature curves for NEMA Insulation Classes are shown in the figure below.
-This curve is given as a
+This curve is given as a reference and uses 20 thousand hours lifetime.

 Each curve is identified by the NEMA insulation class and the allowable total temperature that is the first and the last columns shown in the table above.